 - Helicopter from Akureyri (780€)

-The cost per person is €250 from Mývatn, and the truth is this one is highly recommended (do not overpaid for this!).
+The cost per person is €250 from Mývatn, and the truth is this one is highly recommended (do not overpay for this!)
+You can use the tour offered by Landmannalaugar Tours..

 Jóhanna & Kolla & Juan